ryansgot/smc-gradle-plugin/README.md

     outputHtmlTable = true  // <-- generate an HTML table representation }
 ```

-## Known Issues
-- In a java project, `./gradlew clean compileJava` results in missing the generated source at compile time (source files output by `generatedStateMachineSources` are not getting picked up by the subsequent `javaCompile` task).
-However, `./gradlew clean generateStateMachineSources; ./gradlew compileJava` work as separate commands.
-I'd like to fix this.
-Want to help?

 ## Suggestions?
 - Feel free to add an issue with a suggestion to make this better.